 Halo Natural Wet Cat Food For Senior Cats

 Many older cats start to struggle with hard foods as their teeth age.
 At this stage in their life, easily palatable wet food are often easier to eat.

 Despite this, and despite the vast array of cat food choices generally competing for your buck, at the time of writing there aren’t actually very many grain free senior cat foods in tins or pouches.

-This tinned grain freed food has a texture that seems to be hit and miss among feline diners, but it’s nutritional credentials are sound, so it’s certainly worth a try!
+This canned food* has a texture that seems to be hit and miss among feline diners, but it’s nutritional credentials are sound, so it’s certainly worth a try!

 The best grain free cat food